St. Paul's Abbey (New Jersey): Post-conciliar decline

 Such a crisis resulted in the closure of the seminary, as well as a decrease in the number of monks assigned to the mission.
 Closure of the monastery seemed inevitable, but the community was assisted by monks of Waegwan Abbey, South Korea.
 In December 2001, a number of these monks arrived in Newton.
 The monastery was officially handed over on January 25, 2002, and was elevated to the status of a simple priory, known as Newton II, on January 25, 2004.
 The small number of American monks who remain at Newton are governed by a special statute.

+The story of one of the monks, known as "Brother Marinus", inspired Father Kim of the Waegwan Abbey in Korea to provide help in restoring the monastery.

 Apostolate

 Because of the decrease in vocations, the work of the community is currently not as widespread as it was in times past.
 Agriculture, particularly the growing of Christmas trees, remains an important part of the monks' livelihood.
 Members of the community are also involved in retreat work, pastoral care of the sick, and the promotion of the mission apostolate.